 A survey questionnaire consists of many categories of questions.
 Amongst the different types of questions, open-ended questions and close-ended questions come under a category.
-A survey may consist of both open-ended as well as close-ended questions.
+While writing survey questions you may include both open-ended as well as close-ended questions.
 When you are conducting a field survey or interview, it is effective to ask open-ended questions.
 It gives the respondents the liberty to answer in their own way and you get more additional details.
 Whereas when you want someone to choose from a few things or restrict their answer to definite options, you can go for close-ended questions.
-Have a look at what is SaaS.

 What are open-ended questions?